Skip to main content

 Your health narrative is a deeply personal text, composed of biological signals, genetic predispositions, and the subtle shifts in your internal chemistry.
 When an employer introduces a wellness program, it asks for access to a chapter of that story.

 The law operates on a foundational principle of separation.
-Your medical data, collected through a or a biometric screening, must be stored in files entirely separate from your primary personnel record.
+Your medical data, collected through a health risk assessment or a biometric screening, must be stored in files entirely separate from your primary personnel record.
 This is a physical and digital firewall, designed to prevent your health status from ever influencing employment decisions like promotions, assignments, or performance reviews.

 Think of it as a clinical lockbox to which only a very select few have a key.
 Your direct managers and supervisors do not have access to your specific results.
 The information an employer receives is aggregated data, a high-level overview of the workforce’s health trends that actively conceals individual identities.
-This process transforms personal into an anonymized dataset, allowing for broad health initiatives without compromising individual privacy.
+This process transforms personal health data into an anonymized dataset, allowing for broad health initiatives without compromising individual privacy.

 The ADA mandates that all medical information gathered from a wellness program be kept confidential and stored separately from employee personnel files.